Cloudkibo/OldKiboEngage/Documentation/USERGUIDE.md

 Screen sharing feature helps you to direct your visitor directly to the answer they've been looking for, instead of trying to explain where to find the answer.

+### Integration with Facebook Messenger
+Companies can now easily integrate their KiboEngage Dashboard with their Facebook Page to communicate effectively with customers on Facebook

 ## Application use

 ### Signup
-You can signup your compnay with Kiboengage with your email id.
+You can signup your company with Kiboengage with your email id.

 **As company owner**